rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 2

 ### location
-- Used by modules: locations, expiry_utils, sku_outbound
+- Used by modules: sku_outbound, locations, expiry_utils
 - Files: 3
 - Functions using this table:
   - update_expiry_tracking_on_transfer in puvi-backend/puvi-backend-main/utils/expiry_utils.py